hdShang/arxiv-daily/docs/cs-RO/2025-11-25/papers/251119859v1-unifying-perception-and-action-a-hybrid-modality-pipeline-with-impli.md

 ---
 layout: default
-title: Unifying Perception and Action: A Hybrid-Modality Pipeline with Implicit Visual Chain-of-Thought for Robotic Action Generation
+title: "Unifying Perception and Action: A Hybrid-Modality Pipeline with Implicit Visual Chain-of-Thought for Robotic Action Generation"
 ---

 # Unifying Perception and Action: A Hybrid-Modality Pipeline with Implicit Visual Chain-of-Thought for Robotic Action Generation